cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/favorites.md

 `DELETE /secured/favorites/filesystem/{favorite}`

+Delegates to metadata: `DELETE /favorites/filesystem/{favorite}`

 This endpoint removes a given file or folder from the authenticated user's favorites. `<favorite>` is the UUID of the file or folder.

+This endpoint forwards requests to the corresponding metadata service endpoint.
+Please see the metadata documentation for more information.

 ### Request